sentenza/PureCSV/README.md

 [![Build Status](https://travis-ci.org/kontainers/PureCSV.svg?branch=master)](https://travis-ci.org/kontainers/PureCSV)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.kontainers/purecsv_2.13/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.kontainers/purecsv_2.13)

-This is a fork of https://github.com/melrief/PureCSV with Scala 2.13 support and a few extra features.

-**IMPORTANT: This project is not supported anymore.**

 PureCSV is a Scala library for working with the CSV format.
 The library gets rid of most of the boilerplate required to work with CSV